gasstack/gasstack/packages/http/README.md

 function doPost(e: GoogleAppsScript.Events.DoPost) {
   return app(e);
 }

+// Or you can install it directly installHttpApp(app);
 ```

 It is possible to insert special segments in the mapping url pattern in the form of **:_name_** which will be matched against the real request setting the keys of the _params_ member of the request object.